ChrisCummins/pip-db/Documentation/ProjectPlan.md

 renders of the application interface, which can be used as a rough guide for beginning to prototype the interaction design.

-**ID** & **Type** & **Description**\

-D1.1 & Non-functional & A set of mock-ups for the design of common site
-pages: search page, results page, details page (if applicable), advanced search, login page, and upload new data page.\
+*D1.1 - Non-functional* - A set of mock-ups for the design of common site pages: search page, results page, details page (if applicable), advanced search, login page, and upload new data page.

-D1.2 & Non-functional & A set of interaction mock-ups for common site
-tasks: searching for a record by protein name, searching records from a specific source, searching for records in a pI range, performing an advanced search, adding a new record, uploading a new dataset.\
+*D1.2 - Non-functional* - A set of interaction mock-ups for common site tasks: searching for a record by protein name, searching records from a specific source, searching for records in a pI range, performing an advanced search, adding a new record, uploading a new dataset.

 Table 3: D1 milestone requirements